 The career possibilities are very wide and include: Animator, Architect, Art Therapist, Art Restoration, Cartoonist, Computer Game Designer, Community Arts Worker, Exhibition Designer, Fashion Designer, Film/Video Maker, Fine Artist, Furniture Designer, Graphic Designer, Illustrator, Interior Designer, Jeweller, Museum / Gallery Conservator, Medical Illustrator, Printmaker, Product Designer, Teacher, Theatre Designer.

-Syllabus: A Level Art and Design
+Syllabus: A Level Art and Design: Art, Craft and Design

 Examination Board: AQA